TAndrei17/tic-tac-toe_option-first/README.md

 - Created all HTML/CSS/JS code myself without copy & paste;
 - Polished my skills on Git/GitHub and the command line.

-The main idea of the code is to use the attributes of the '<td>' DOM-elements to parse and find the winner.
+The main idea of the code is to use the attributes of the 'td' DOM-elements to parse and find the winner.
 At the moment of formation of the playing field, each playing cell receives a unique attribute 'cellNum' - a number passed as a string.
 At the moment of clicking on the game cell, the attribute value is retrieved from the tag and passed to the array for processing and finding the winner.

 AT